 Moringa oil helps in softening dry skin and maintaining moisture in the skin.
 It fights against issues like dermatitis, eczema, and psoriasis.
 Moringa oil is also perfect for conditioning dry and chapped lips.

-8. It provides relief from pain and helps in relaxation
+8. Provides relief from pain and helps in relaxation

 Moringa Oleifera, well known to the world populace as Drumstick tree, clarifier tree, and horseradish tree, is now being cultivated in more than 82 countries.
 Frown in tropical and subtropical countries, Moringa Tree (Moringa Oleifera) can withstand any kind of harsh environmental conditions and even endure severe droughts.

 This immortal tree is native to northern India, and the oil extracted from its nuts is known as Moringa Oil.
 Moringa bears both flowers and fruits (start coming between March and April in India).

 Fruits from the tree yield the seeds that are extracted, dried to crushed to obtain the oil.
 Moringa tree oil contains 90 different types of nutrients, 36 anti-inflammatory agents, and 46 antioxidant proteins.
 To get all the benefits of Moringa Oil, it’s recommended to use organically produced Moringa Oil.

 Overall, Moringa oil is known to reduce Kapha and Vata doshas when used in moderation.
 If used in excess, it can aggravate Vata because of its light, sharp, and dry qualities.
 The heating effect of Moringa should also be kept in mind while using Moringa Oil.

 At Kama Ayurveda, we’ve carefully studied the extraction of Moringa Oil from Moringa seeds.
 Though Moringa oil can be prepared at home, we recommend that you purchase Organic Moringa Oil as it’s just as good and pure as Moringa Oil prepared home.